ant-design/ant-design-pro-site/docs/docs/debug.en-US.md

 In our development, due to the underlying understanding or compatibility issues, there is a good chance of white screen or OMM problems, there are some problems that do not have any way to debug to start.
 This is the time to use some debug scenarios.

-### The dicot positioning
+### The bisection method

-The disciple is the most commonly used and best-used way of debug, and it works well for my code yesterday or good and all kinds of OMM errors.
+The disciple is the most commonly used and best-used way of debugging, and it works well for my code yesterday or good and all kinds of OMM errors.
 We can note the program logic a little bit, constantly misnomer, completely narrow the scope of the problem, and then find out the culprit.
 Then use the conventional means of debugging.

 The most common way for OMM in node is to remove half of the dependencies and try again to narrow it down until you find a problem.
 Two-point debugging method every time encountering a tricky bug, basically can solve, the programmer must have skills, regardless of language.

 ### The duckling method

 The most difficult process to deal with bugs is not how to solve the problem, but how to locate the code of the bug, if it is really a problem, especially the problem of algorithmclass.
 We can do debug through the duckling method.
-We can find any thing can also be colleagues to talk or discuss it again, of course, online posting is also a good way.
+We can find anything can also be colleagues to talk or discuss it again, of course, online posting is also a good way.

 ### Rewrite it again